meltoner/agrofelis/components/connectivity/readme.md

 ## Agrofelis USB hub

-A compact 5v usb hub is employed, enabling multiple devices to be connected with the Jetson nano.
+A compact 5v usb hub is employed, enabling multiple devices to be connected with the Jetson Nano.
 More specifically the following modules are connected into the hub which consequently connects with the usb-2 port of the computer.

 - Wifi usb
 - BMS usb sensor cable